Gilles Mbang Ondo: Al-Nahda

-In September 2015, he again made a move out of France to the Middle East and this time to Oman where on 22 September 2015, he signed a one-year contract with Al-Nahda Club.
+In September 2015, Mbang Ondo again made a move out of France to the Middle East and this time to Oman where on 22 September 2015, he signed a one-year contract with Al-Nahda Club.
 He made his debut for the club on 1 October 2015 in a 2–0 win over Al-Khaboura SC in the 2015–16 Oman Professional League Cup and scored his first goal in the same competition on 11 October 2015 in a 4–3 win over Sohar SC.
 He made his Oman Professional League and scored his first goal in the competition on debut on 18 October 2015 in a 2–1 win over Muscat Club.

 Þróttur Vogum

-After one season with UMF Selfoss, he joined Þróttur Vogum in April 2019.
+After one season with UMF Selfoss, Mbang Ondo joined Þróttur Vogum in April 2019.

 International career

-Gilles is part of the first team squad of the Gabon national football team.
+Mbang Ondo was part of the first team squad of the Gabon national team.
 He was selected for the national team for the first time in 2007.
 He made his debut and scored his first goal for the Black Panthers in a friendly match on 12 June 2007 in a 3–0 win over Réunion.
 He made his FIFA official debut for the national side in a 2010 FIFA World Cup qualification match on 7 September 2008 in a 3–0 win over Lesotho.